 - Counselor/Pupil Ratio: North East’s was 1/1,553 children; Edgewood’s was 1/5,672 (the nearby Alamo Heights district had a 1/1,319 ratio)

-As you can see, there are differences in the high school’s funding, but the premise of this case, basically lays out the foundation, for how public schools are still funded today.
+Now, as you can see… there are clear differences in the high school’s funding… but the Supreme Court’s decision in this case basically lays out the foundation for how public schools are still un-evenly funded today.